-Approximately 10.8 million measurements of surface water $pCO_2$ made over the global oceans during 1957-2017 have been processed to make a uniform data file in this Version 2016.
+Approximately 13.0 million measurements of surface water pCO_2 made over the global oceans during 1957-2017 have been processed to make a uniform data file in this Version 2017.
 Measurements made in open oceans as well as in coastal waters are included.
 The data assembled include only those measured using equilibrator-CO2 analyzer systems, and have been quality-controlled based upon the stability of the system performance, the reliability of calibrations for CO2 analysis and the internal consistency of data.

-We have added about 300,000 data points comprised of 383 leg/cruise segments in this version.
-A total of 163,465 of these were collected on the 5 ships in our current field program, and the remainders were added from various web sites for Volunteer Observation Ships (VOS) operated by various agencies.
+We have added about 2.1 million data points comprised of 511 leg/cruise segments in this version.
+A total of 246,032 of these were collected on the 5 ships in our current field program.
 These 5 ships operate primarily in high latitudes in both hemispheres and have built decades long records in these areas.
-R/V Nathaniel B. Palmer's system has been operating since 1995, R/V Laurence M. Gould's system since 2001, USCGC Healy since 2011, R/V M. Langseth since 2010, and R/V Sikuliag since 2015.
-Our contribution to this database through many years exceeds 2.8 million records primarily for the polar and sub-polar seas.
-The unique aspect of this version V2016 is the inclusion of an extensive re-analysis of our data from these 5 ships based on an updated algorithm for accounting for the delay between the time water passes the external Thermosalinograph (TSG) temperature probe and its arrival at our system.
-This varies from ship to ship depending on the geometry and speed of the uncontaminated seawater line.
-In order to allow re-examination of the data in the future, a number of measured parameters relevant to $pCO_2$ in seawater are listed.
-The overall uncertainty for the $pCO_2$ values listed is estimated to $be \pm 2.5 \mu atm$ on the average.
+R/V Nathaniel B. Palmer's system has been operating since 1995, R/V Laurence M. Gould's system since 2001, USCGC Healy since 2011, R/V M. Langseth since 2010, and R/V Sikuliaq since 2015.
+Our contribution to this database through many years of 2.96 million records is primarily for the polar and sub-polar seas.
+These underway data have been quality controlled and corrected for the time lag and temperature differences between the water intake and pCO_2 measurements.
+The remainder of the 2.1 million new data were added from various web sites for Volunteer Observation Ships (VOS) operated by various agencies primarily NASA's Atlantic Oceanic and Marine Laboratory.
+In order to allow reexamination of the data in the future, a number of measured parameters relevant to pCO2 in seawater are listed.
+The overall uncertainty for the pCO2 values listed is estimated to be $\pm 2.5 \mu$ atm on the average.
 The names and institutional affiliations of the contributors are listed in Table 1.
-The documentations for the previous versions (V1.0, V2007, V2008, V2009, V2010, V2011, V2012, V2013, V2014, V2015 and V2016) of our database are available at NCEI via NCEI Ocean Carbon and Acidification Data Portal search:
+The documentations for the previous versions (V1.0, V2007, V2008, V2009, V2010, V2011, V2012, V2013, V2014, V2015, and 2016) of our database are available at NCEI via NCEI Ocean Carbon and Acidification Data Portal search: